miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 The time of the signature timestamp MUST be used as the validation reference time for SIG-B signature validation.

-For validation of each validations object, the time of the closest archive timestamp protecting the corresponding validation information MUST be used as the validation reference time.
+For validation of each validations object, the time of the nearest protecting archive timestamp for the corresponding validation information MUST be used as the validation reference time.
 If no corresponding archive timestamp exists, the current time MUST be used as the validation reference time.

 Improper timestamp validation or incorrect use of validation reference time may result in incorrect long-term validation results.